nicolai256/Stable-textual-inversion_win/README.md

 credits for the original script go to https://github.com/rinongal/textual_inversion, my repo is another implementation

+please read this tutorial to gain some knowledge on how it works https://www.reddit.com/r/StableDiffusion/comments/wvzr7s/tutorial_fine_tuning_stable_diffusion_using_only/

 ## changelog:
 - [x] added support for windows
 - [x] added support for img2img + textual inversion